AlexandreFenyo/net-monitor/README.md

 </log4j:configuration>
 ````

-If you want to increase performances, change the ConversionPattern
+Note that is you get a high rate of logsIf you want to increase performances, change the ConversionPattern

 # Client API